netdata/netdata/docs/guides/deploy/ansible.md

-In this guide, we'll walk through the process of using an [Ansible playbook](https://github.com/netdata/community/tree/main/netdata-agent-deployment/ansible-quickstart) to automatically deploy the Netdata Agent to any number of distributed nodes, manage the configuration of each node, and claim them to your Netdata Cloud account.
+In this guide, we'll walk through the process of using an [Ansible playbook](https://github.com/netdata/community/tree/main/netdata-agent-deployment/ansible-quickstart) to automatically deploy the Netdata Agent to any number of distributed nodes, manage the configuration of each node, and connect them to your Netdata Cloud account.
 You'll go from some unmonitored nodes to a infrastructure monitoring solution in a matter of minutes.